 Create a place category selector

-You filter place search results by providing a location and category.
+You filter place search results by providing a location A location is a position or region (point, line, or polygon) on the earth's surface.
+Learn more and category.
 Places can be filtered by categories such as coffee shop, gas station, and hotels.
 Use a Calcite Select component to provide a list of several categories from which to choose.

 1. Inside a Calcite Block component, add a Calcite Select component with an id of places-select and a Label of Choose a place type.